 - some scheduling proceedings, such as case management conferences and pretrial conferences are being handled by telephone.
 (In civil cases, these proceedings typically only involve lawyers.)

-- All jury trials, in both criminal and civil cases, scheduled to commence in Massachusetts state courts between March 13, 2020, and July 1, 2020, are continued to a date no earlier than September 8, 2020.
+- All jury trials, in both criminal and civil cases, scheduled to commence in Massachusetts state courts between March 13, 2020, and July 1, 2020, are continued to a date no earlier than October 23, 2020, on a limited basis.
 All bench trials, in both criminal and civil cases, scheduled to commence in Massachusetts state courts between March 13, 2020, and June 1, 2020, are currently being heard with consent from all parties

 - it is likely that depositions will be rescheduled or continued, in light of public health precautions.